st3v3nhunt/people-lister/README.md

 links, each with information about what the link provides.

-The root of the API e.g. [http://localhost:3000](http://localhost:3000) is best viewed using a browser with a JSON pretty printer extension e.g.
+The root of the API e.g. [http://localhost:3000](http://localhost:3000) is best viewed using a browser with a JSON pretty print extension e.g.
 [JSONView](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en)
 or
 [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa?hl=en)
-- both Chrome browser extensions.
-Other browsers and extensions are available.
+(both of which are Chrome browser extensions - other browsers and extensions are available).

 ## Environment Variables